cloudfoundry/community/toc/rfc/rfc-draft-generic-per-route-features.md

 ### Specifying Features

-It's the responsibility of the App Runtime Platform Working Group (ARD-WG) to specify new features based on what is specified in this RFC.
-When a new feature is proposed the ARD-WG uses the process it would use for any new feature to decide whether and how it should be implemented.
+It's the responsibility of the App Runtime Platform Working Group (ARP-WG) to specify new features based on what is specified in this RFC.
+When a new feature is proposed the ARP-WG uses the process it would use for any new feature to decide whether and how it should be implemented.
 It MAY involve other working groups in the process.